TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-apnssetup.md

 	cloudEnvironments="public"
 />

-# Company Portal says "This service is not supported.
-No enrollment policy"
+# I tried to enroll an iOS or MacOS device but the Company Portal says, "This service is not supported.
+No enrollment policy."

 ## **Recommended steps**